FREE Easy Crochet Baby Booties Pattern (4 sizes)

 - example: Booties to fit 0-3 months the sole and to check fit measure from toe to heel at END of Rnd 3, which should measure 3.75 inches

-- When you reach the booties SIDES: Pay attention to where to start and finish your rounds.
-To stop the slip-to-join seam shifting diagonally on each round you will skip working in the base of the chain start the round in the next stitch, and complete the LAST stitch of that round into the previous round slip st to join.
+- To stop the slip-to-join seam from shifting diagonally on each round, you will skip working in the base of the chain-start stitch of the round in the next stitch, and complete the LAST stitch of that round into the previous round slip st to join.

 - Yarn: DK / Light Worsted weight baby yarn (soft acrylic or cotton blends work best).

 - Hook: 4.00 mm (G/6) crochet hook.
+Or hook to make size (see above)

 - Yarn needle: For sewing in ends.